 - vesicles and bullae: raised bumps that are filled with fluid

-- lichenification: thickening and discoloration of skin like lichen on a tree
+- lichenification: a thick discoloration of skin, such as lichen on a tree

 - pustules: a bump that contains pus, possibly due to infection

-- acne: a disease of the oil glands in skin that can cause pimples and scarring
+- acne: when the oil glands in skin cause pimples and scarring

 - impetigo: a skin infection caused by bacteria

-- basal cell carcinoma: the most common form of skin cancer that strikes in the top layer of the skin
+- basal cell carcinoma: the most common form of skin cancer that strikes in the top layer of the epidermis

 - actinic keratosis: crusty pre-cancerous growths caused by sun damage